oyarushe/quickstart-aws-industrial-machine-connectivity/assets/readme/unify-connectors.md

 ## Element Unify AWS resources

 The Element Unify asset modeling component of the IMC consists of a series of AWS resources to orchestrate the tag and model ingestion from source systems into Element Unify, model sync to AWS IoT SiteWise, and credential management.
-The Element Unify asset modeling components are listed below:
+The Element Unify asset modeling components are listed below.
+If you are an ISV partner looking to develop a custom connector for Element Unify, refer to the [Unify Connector Development Guide](unify-connector-development-guide.md)

 ### Lambdas
 - UnifySourceIngest (name: ***-UnifySourceIngest-***) - Main Lambda that will call specific Unify connector to read tag definition exports from edge devices (ie. Ignition or KepServerEx), and upload into Element Unify as asset templates and/or asset datasets.